 On the technical side, Outlook (web) doesn’t support AMP for emails, but the Gmail Android app does.
 So, if you send AMP emails without a fallback version to outlook users, they won’t access your emails.

-Email accessibility matter because a large proportion of users live with some sort of disability
+Email accessibility matters because a large proportion of users live with some sort of disability

 There are chances that your users might have some sort of disability you may not be aware of.
 Here are some statistics related to the number of people with such disabilities: